WordPress/openverse/documentation/general/zero_downtime_database_management.md

-In order to understand the potential issues that can arise in managing environment variables, it is necessary to first understand the mechanisms used to management them and how they are propogated to application instances.
+In order to understand the potential issues that can arise in managing environment variables, it is necessary to first understand the mechanisms used to management them and how they are propagated to application instances.

 Environment variables for applications and their environments are configured and managed in the _task definition template_.
 The ECS service for each application